devcode1981/File-Provider-Storage/doc/howto/registry.md

 **Some notes about the above `.gitlab-yml.ci` configuration file:**

 - The variable `DOCKER_TLS_CERTDIR: ""` is required in the `build` stage because of a breaking change introduced by Docker 19.03, described [here](https://about.gitlab.com/2019/07/31/docker-in-docker-with-docker-19-dot-03/)
-- It's necessary to set `--insecure-registry=your.local.ip:5000` for the `docker:stable-dind` service because the `docker` client is expecting our registry to be running over `HTTPS`, however, since we removed the `auth` block back in step `4.` of [Enabling the GitLab Local Container Registry](#enabling-the-gitlab-local-container-registry), we're now running an [insecure-registry](https://docs.docker.com/registry/insecure/) over `HTTP`, which means we need to configure the `docker` service to allow `HTTP` access.
+- It's only necessary to set `--insecure-registry=gitlab.local:5000` for the `docker:stable-dind` if you have not set up a [trusted self-signed registry](#trusting-the-registrys-self-signed-certificate).

-## Running container scanning on a local docker image created by a build step in your pipeline
+### Running container scanning on a local docker image created by a build step in your pipeline

 It's possible to use a `build` step to create a custom docker image and then execute a [container scan](https://gitlab.com/gitlab-org/security-products/analyzers/klar) against this newly built docker image.
 This can be achieved by using the following `.gitlab-ci.yml`: